 EU Parliament adopts its first plan to fight cancer

 Four billion euros will be allocated at the European Union level to fight cancer and increase prevention.
 Information about moderate consumption of alcohol will be recommended on bottles of alcohol.
 But no health warning labels, a victory for the wine industry.
 “The European Parliament saves almost ten thousand years of wine history”, an Italian farmer trade organization said.
 The text still includes that “there is no safe level of alcohol consumption when it comes to cancer prevention”.

 Some more news from the world

 - In Thailand, the anti-fake news platform, operated by the Ministry of Digital Economy debunked a windy rumor.
-No, farting or sniffing fart doesn’t help treating kidney diseases.
-There is no relation with a fart and a kidney disease.
+No, farting or sniffing fart doesn’t help treat kidney diseases.
+There is no relation between a fart and kidney disease.

 - The president of Singapore delayed the execution by hanging of two men sentenced to death.
-Convicted for drug trafficking and incarcerated for 12 years, they are believed to be mentally disabled.
+Convicted of drug trafficking and incarcerated for 12 years, they are believed to be mentally disabled.
 The United Nations Human Rights Office on Tuesday urged Singapore to halt their executions.
 Similarly, a man believed to be mentally disabled was supposed to be hanged last November but his appeal will be heard in March.
-Last execution in Singapore was in November 2019.
+The last execution in Singapore was in November 2019.